SemWES/docs-and-training/tutorials/services/python_async_waiter.md

 3. Create a first status report to send back to the workflow manager as a return argument.

-_Important:_ Note that a CAxMan service can be run several times in parallel.
+_Important:_ Note that a CloudFlow service can be run several times in parallel.
 It is therefore important that subsequent status-query calls to the service return information from the correct long-running background process (the waiter script in this example).
 The workflow manager assigns a unique service ID to every service which is executed (the service ID is really more a _service-execution ID_), which we can use to distinguish between these different service executions.